matiTechno/curchat/readme.txt

 TODO:
 * reconnecting
 * connection status
-* colors --- done
-* when running outside the terminal emulator (in the background) consumes 100% cpu, why?
+* when running outside the terminal emulator (for example launched by d-menu) consumes 100% cpu, why? fix or prevent it if possible
-* screen flickering when running without Xorg session, rendering performance?